jpdery/moobile-core-doc/Source/Classes/Dialog/Alert.md

 ### headerElement {#headerElement}

-The element that contains the alert's title.
+The element that contains this alert's title.

 #### Type: